-The holding of assemblies is a legal requirement (during Covid, assemblies have been held in form groups on a virtual platform to safeguard students).
+The holding of assemblies is a legal requirement.
 We hold assemblies in year groups and try to use this space to offer our students a meaningful and thought-provoking experience.
 We see assembly as an important way of bringing our students together as a community to share news, to consider spiritual and moral issues, and to explore their own beliefs.
 Assemblies are designed to reflect the values of the school and to encourage our students to become informed citizens.
 We hope that our students are both stimulated and challenged by some of the issues they are invited to consider, and that they may on occasions be spurred on to take part in the many charitable causes we support.
 To reflect the diversity of our school community, speakers and materials for assemblies are drawn from a wide range of sources, both Christian and non-Christian.